RuiPChaves/LingList/README.md

 Analysis of the LingLite posts at http://listserv.linguistlist.org/pipermail/linglite/

 Python code orginally written by Tom Juzek, and later adapted by Rui Chaves.
+R code by Rui Chaves.
+None of this code is optimized.